LlmKira/Openaibot/README.md

 - Telegram

 [Telegram BotToken Request](https://t.me/BotFather)

-Only available when privacy mode is turned off or the bot is promoted to administrator.
+Make sure *privacy mode is turned off* or *the bot is a group admin.*

 - QQ